razerofficial/CChromaEditor/README.md

 <a name="PluginCreateAnimation"></a>
 **PluginCreateAnimation**

 Creates a `Chroma` animation at the given path.
 The `deviceType` parameter uses `EChromaSDKDeviceTypeEnum` as an integer.
 The `device` parameter uses `EChromaSDKDevice1DEnum` or `EChromaSDKDevice2DEnum` as an integer, respective to the `deviceType`.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.
 Saves a `Chroma` animation file with the `.chroma` extension at the given path.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface